Vivek-04022001/documentation/docs/backend/portal-actions.md

 Portal actions are typically displayed in the site's navigation menu or toolbar and can be accessed by users with the appropriate permissions.

 Portal actions are managed using the {guilabel}`Portal Actions` control panel in Plone.
-This control panel allows you to add, edit, and delete actions, as well as organize them into categories and control where they are available on your site.
+This control panel allows you to add, edit, and delete actions, as well as organize them into categories and control where they're available on your site.

 ```{note}
 We use the terms "Portal actions" and "Actions" in this documentation to mean the same thing.